Likewindovo0830/SwitchBotAPI/README.md

  -  K20+ Pro
  -  `new` K11+
  -  `new` Plug Mini (EU)
+ -  `new` RGBICWW Strip Light
+ -  `new` RGBICWW Floor Lamp
+ -  `new` RGBIC Neon Wire Rope Light
+ -  `new` Candle Warmer Lamp
+ -  `new` Smart Radiator Thermostat

 Virtual infrared remote devices refer to virtual devices that are used to simulate infrared signals of a home appliance remote control.
-A SwitchBot Hub Plus, Hub Mini, Hub 2, or Ceiling Light is required in order to be able to create these virtual devices within the app.
+A SwitchBot Hub Plus, Hub Mini, Hub 2, Hub 3 or Ceiling Light is required in order to be able to create these virtual devices within the app.
 The types of appliances supported include,
  -  Air Conditioner
  -  TV
  -  Light